3 LinkedIn Power Users Who Are Showing Us How To Use LinkedIn Video

 Increasing Your Opportunities To Connect

-In our previous post about LinkedIn lead generation using a free account, we mention how having an optimised profile can enhance your networking and business opportunities on LinkedIn.
+In our previous post about LinkedIn lead generation using a free account, we mention how having an optimized profile can enhance your networking and business opportunities on LinkedIn.
 With the new video functionality, you can use Niah’s approach and create a short introductory video explaining who you are, why your business is great at what they do and why prospects should get in touch with you.
 A similar approach can also be used to connect with people in your industry.

 Using Social Proof To Generate Leads